Vena contracta

-Vena contracta is the point in a fluid stream where the diameter of the stream is the least, and fluid velocity is at its maximum, such as in the case of a stream issuing out of a nozzle (orifice).
+Vena contracta is the point in a fluid stream where the diameter of the stream is the least, and the fluid velocity is at its maximum, such as in the case of a stream issuing out of a nozzle (orifice).
 (Evangelista Torricelli, 1643).
-It is a place where the cross section area is minimum.
+It is a place where the cross section area is minimal.
 The maximum contraction takes place at a section slightly downstream of the orifice, where the jet is more or less horizontal.

 The effect is also observed in flow from a tank into a pipe, or a sudden contraction in pipe diameter.
-Streamlines will converge just downstream of the diameter change, and a region of separated flow occurs from the sharp corner of the diameter change and extends past the vena contracta.
+Streamlines will converge just downstream of the diameter change, and a region of separated flow occurs at the sharp corner of the diameter change and extends past the vena contracta.

-Formation of vena contracta can be seen in the venturimeter.
+The formation of the vena contracta can be seen in the venturimeter.

 Explanation

 The reason for this phenomenon is that fluid streamlines cannot abruptly change direction.
 In the case of both the free jet and the sudden pipe diameter change, the streamlines are unable to closely follow the sharp angle in the pipe/tank wall.
 The converging streamlines follow a smooth path, which results in the narrowing of the jet (or primary pipe flow).